 Cllr Jim Gifford, Leader of Aberdeenshire Council and Business Services Committee chair, said: “We are delighted to see this exciting and innovative project come to fruition on the back of strengthening relationships and a lot of hard work with RGU.
 The activities will complement the Council’s wider regeneration efforts in the four towns and we look forward to seeing the positive economic and social benefits that will be delivered through this new partnership approach.”

-Cllr Anne Stirling, Aberdeenshire Council’s Communities Committee chair, said: “One of the aims of Live Life Aberdeenshire, the Council’s new and innovative way of delivering high quality sports and culture services that fulfill the aspirations of our communities, is to build closer relationships with the business community so that they can support culture and sporting events throughout Aberdeenshire.
+Cllr Anne Stirling, Aberdeenshire Council’s Communities Committee chair, said: “One of the aims of Live Life Aberdeenshire, the Council’s new and innovative way of delivering high quality sports and culture services that fulfil the aspirations of our communities, is to build closer relationships with the business community so that they can support culture and sporting events throughout Aberdeenshire.
 This initiative fits in perfectly with this aspiration.
 I look forward to seeing it flourish and hopefully inspire other creative spaces being used in innovative ways.”

 The development and delivery of LINA co-working spaces will be supported by RGU, which will draw on its success in embedding entrepreneurship across the university through a number of initiatives.
 The long-term objective is to stimulate economic growth by supporting freelancers, ‘gig economy’ pioneers, inventors, problem solvers, entrepreneurs, micro- and small-businesses from across Aberdeenshire, leading to the creation of new businesses and jobs.